gohugoio/hugo/content/en/news/0.83.0-relnotes/index.md

 categories: ["Releases"]
 ---

+**Note:** I you use i18n, there is an unfortunate regression bug in this release (see [issue](https://github.com/gohugoio/hugo/issues/8492).
+A patch release coming Sunday 2th May.

 Hugo `0.83` finally brings [WebP](https://gohugo.io/content-management/image-processing/) image processing support.
 Note that you need the [extended version](https://gohugo.io/troubleshooting/faq/#i-get-tocss--this-feature-is-not-available-in-your-current-hugo-version) of Hugo to encode to WebP.
 If you want to target all Hugo versions, you may use a construct such as this:

 ```go-html-template